DBL-DC-1-G-4/JBG040-Group04/README.md

 iwo_main.py contains evaluation metrics such as f1 score, precision, recall roc_curve and roc auc scores

+resnet.py contains the network based on ResNet architecture

+vgg.py contains the network based on VGG16 architecture

 # Data-Challenge-1-template-code
 This repository contains the template code for the TU/e course JBG040 Data Challenge 1.
 Please read this document carefully as it has been filled out with important information.